jaebradley/notes/javascript/react/use-react-error-boundary-to-handle-errors-in-react.md

 ```

 * Unfortunately, this means that need to maintain runtime errors and fetching / async errors
-* `react-error-boundary` exposes and hook to incorporate async errors into it's error state that it maintains
+* `react-error-boundary` exposes a hook to incorporate async errors into the error state that it maintains

 ```jsx
 const handleError = useErrorHandler();